Combustion Analyzer for Residential (2024 update)

 These are the most popular models that incorporate CO and / or O2 sensors.
 The user can perform a basic combustion analysis for residential appliances for less than $600.
-The recently launched Forensics Detectors Professional Combustion Analyzer is pictured below.
+The Forensics Detectors Professional Combustion Analyzer is pictured below.

 Commercial Combustion Analyzers

 These are built to detect a plethora of combustion flue gas metrics.
 This includes concentrations of gases such as O2, CO, CO2, NO, NO2, NOx, and SO2.
 Other important metrics such as draft, intake air temperature, flue gas temperature, and combustion efficiency are also shown.
 These units usually retail for over $1,000.

 These analyzers determine the gas concentrations emitted from a combustion engine found in a automobile, forklift, diesel engine, etc... (one can argue this should not be listed here, but you would be surprised how many folks believe a flue gas analyzer is good for a engine exhaust gas analysis).
 Non-dispersive infrared sensors are used, as required by the EPA measurement method.
 Gases measured include CO, CO2, hydrocarbon (HC), NO, NO2, and sometimes SO2.
 These analyzers are expensive and retail for over $4000.
 Note that these units use special filters, water traps and probes made specifically for internal combustion engine exhaust.

 These units are more advanced instruments designed to be fixed to an exhaust flue and continuously monitor the gas components (including smoke and particulate).
 CEMs are also used for feedback loop control, where the system can control input parameters to optimize combustion on the fly.
 They are found in large industrial facilities